COR Certification Canada: All Provinces

 The contractors who do well with COR are not the ones who treat it as a paperwork exercise.
 They are the ones who use the certification process to actually build a safety program that works on site, every day.
 That is the difference between a $15,000 rebate cheque and a safety culture that protects your people and your business.

 Safety Evolution builds audit-ready COR and SECOR programs for contractors across Canada.
 We handle the program development, documentation, training, and audit preparation.
 Your crew stays focused on production.
-Book your free safety assessment to get a 30-minute consultation and a 90-day action plan.
-No cost, no obligation.
-Just the numbers for your specific situation.
+Start your 30-day free trial and see exactly where your program stands against COR requirements.

 Building toward COR?
 These free resources will help you put the foundational elements in place: